 Phonons play essential roles in deciding several material properties such as thermal and electronic transport, thermodynamics, and structural stability.
 The phonon calculations are usually performed for bulk materials through the DFT method, which provides good results for most of the time\cite{togo, PhysRevB.84.094302}.
 However, generally used exchange-correlation functionals such as LDA\cite{Perdew} and GGA\cite{PhysRevLett.77.3865} do not properly incorporate the effect of electronic correlation.
 While tackling these problems, DFT+DMFT generally seems to offer a potential path for a better understanding of the effect of electronic correlation.
 Recently, Khanal \textit{et al.}\cite{PhysRevB.102.241108} studied the phononic states of iron superconductor FeSe using the DFT+DMFT approach.
 Their work highlights the effect of electronic correlations on phonon frequencies.
+Also, in a recent work, Koçer \textit{et al.}\cite{PhysRevB.102.245104} have provided an efficient and general approach for the phonon calculations by using DFT+DMFT method.
+In their work, they have calculated the lattice dynamics properties of Fe, NiO, MnO, and SrVO$_3$ using DFT+DMFT approach.
+Furthermore, using DFT+DMFT approach, the phonon spectra of plutonium and iron were also studied by several authors\cite{science.1083428, PhysRevB.85.020401, leonov2014, PhysRevLett.120.187203}.
 A key question that we would like to address is whether or not the electronic correlation affects the phononic states of V. This study would be helpful in further exploring the effects of electronic correlation on properties of V.